Fatal Labyrinth: Gameplay

 Fatal Labyrinth also has a wide variety of other items, including scrolls, canes and potions.
 A key part of the game revolves around identifying which of these items benefit the character and which ones have curses.
 Sometimes throwing these items can cause projectile damage.
-After defeating monsters, the hero levels up and gains health points, added attack power and receives a better title.
+After defeating monsters, the hero levels-up and gains health points, increased attack power and receives a better title.

 Enemies only move and attack in response to the player's actions; i.e., when the player takes a step, the enemies take a step.
 Checkpoints exist on every fifth floor; upon dying, the player is returned to those floors if they were reached.
 If the hero wanders around a level for too long, the screen will flash and the monsters will respawn.
 Some floors have pits in which the character falls down one level and has to fight monsters on that level again.
 The hero may also step on an alarm and may become trapped by monsters.
-Sometimes the hero respawns in a room with no visible doors, so he might need to search for a hidden door.
+Sometimes the hero respawns in a room with no visible doors, and may need to search for a hidden exit.

 Food is a vital part of the game.
 When fed, the hero slowly regenerates health.
 If unfed for extended periods of time, the hero becomes hungry and loses health.
-Conversely, if too much food is eaten, the character dies of overeating.
+Conversely, if too much food is eaten, the character dies of over-eating.
 Some items can help or hinder the digestion of the hero.

-Like many role-playing games, gold is present, though the only purpose it serves is to provide the player character with a better funeral service upon death.
+Like many role-playing games, gold is present, though the only purpose it serves is to provide the player with a better funeral service upon death.
 The more gold collected in the game, the more detailed the hero's grave.
 More people will attend the hero's funeral based on their level when killed.

+Release

+Fatal Labyrinth appeared in Sega Genesis Classics for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.

+Reception

+Ars Technica noted that Fatal Labyrinth was "the earliest Japanese-made roguelike of note" and said its gameplay was very similar to Rogue.
+Hardcore Gaming 101 gave a positive review, stating that "the appeal of [Fatal Labyrinth] is found in that “just one more” feeling of attempting to top a previous best, to go down farther than before and eke out another floor or two."
+Destructoid stated that the game is very challenging, but was fun to beat, and noted that the checkpoint system sets it apart from other roguelikes.